What is Data Warehousing: A Comprehensive Guide

 Q1.
 What industries use a data warehouse?

-The top industries utilizing data warehouse solutions include banking, healthcare, retailing, financial investments, supply chain management, and others.
+The top industries utilizing data warehouse services include banking, healthcare, retailing, financial investments, supply chain management, and others.

 Q2.
 What is ETL in a data warehouse?